 Welfare and Support

-International students’ physical and emotional well being is of paramount importance to us at Oxford Sixth Form College, and we take steps in all areas of College life to ensure that their welfare is safeguarded.
+The physical and emotional wellbeing of our students is of paramount importance to us at Oxford Sixth Form College, and we take steps in all areas of College life to ensure that their welfare is safeguarded.

 If you are suffering from stress or anxiety, please do not hesitate to speak to your Senior Tutor or the College Matron.